aescoda/CTU-Spark-Commands/README.md

 ###Use case

-A user needs to ask something very important, and in order to give him a fast answer, you want to deploy a bot that is able of understanding this question and give him an answer.
+A user needs to ask the datasheet of a Telepresence Device, and in order to give him a fast answer, you want to deploy a bot that is able of understanding this question and give him an answer.

 But neither the bot knows the answer.
-As the data is confidential, the only place where you can store it is on a *Smartsheet*, so the bot will need to access
+As the data could be confidential, the only place where you can store it is on a *Smartsheet*, so the bot will need to access
-*Smartseet* throught it´s own API.
+*Smartsheet* throught it´s own API.

 This first example will guide you throught the discovery of the necessary services for the next steps, such as Github, Heroku and the development platform of Spark.